Californians for Equal Rights Foundation v. State of California

 Case Status

-We filed a lawsuit on behalf of the Californians for Equal Rights Foundation and several parents against the State of California regarding their state-promoted model curriculum on ethnic studies that advised teachers and local school districts to have students pray to Aztec gods and recite a chant concerning African “Ashe” spirituality.
-On September 24, 2021 the Thomas More Society asked the California Superior Court to grant an injunction against the California Department of Education and other defendants.
+Thomas More Society filed a lawsuit on behalf of the Californians for Equal Rights Foundation and several parents against the State of California regarding their state-promoted model curriculum on ethnic studies that advised teachers and local school districts to have students pray to Aztec gods and recite a chant about African “Ashe” spirituality.
+On September 24, 2021, Thomas More Society asked the California Superior Court to grant an injunction against the California Department of Education and other defendants.

 The provision of the Education Code concerning the model curriculum already provides that material removed from drafts of the model curriculum may not be used by school districts.
 As part of this settlement, the CDE also agreed to notify school districts, charter schools, and county offices of education that no model curriculum content should be used as prayer, or any other form of religious act, and any such use of the model content would contravene the CDE’s longstanding policy and guidance.
 Local educational agencies must keep in mind the importance of ensuring that all instruction is both constitutionally and academically appropriate.